Local Government Legal Center

 More Information

-Groff was hired by USPS as a Rural Carrier Associate, which is a non-career employee who provides coverage for absent employees.
+In this case, Gerald Groff was hired by USPS as a Rural Carrier Associate (RCA).
 The work for a RCA is as needed and the job requires flexibility.
-RCAs do not accrue leave and any absences are unpaid.
-During Groff’s employment, there was a shortage of RCAs in his region.
-Also, during this time, USPS contracted with Amazon to deliver packages, including on Sundays.
+During Groff’s employment, USPS contracted with Amazon to deliver packages, including on Sundays.
 USPS indicated that the success of the Amazon Sunday delivery was critical to USPS.

 Tyler v.
 Hennepin County